thuang86714/Personal-Life-Recap/2025/2025_SecondHalfRecap.md

   ![Aug/2025 Body Metrics](./asset/bodyMetrics.jpg)
 - Stop waiting for Google Team Match, moving on to prep for other companies.
 Good performance doesn't necessarily lead to good result.
 Besides, I only got Lean No Hire in Googleness Interview.
 - We tend to overestimate what we could achieve in 1 year, but underestimate what we could achieve in 10 years
+- With the release of Gemini 3 and Claude Opus 4.5, would 90% of the software engineers in the world lose their jobs before the end of 2026?
+If so, what should I do?
+- Even though building systems for 7 millions MAU, I can still feel the technical gaps between some other real Tech company.
+The thought glooms when I applied to Tiktok/ Google.
+They deep dive beyond the application layer.
+When I read the job description of a "Fullstack" engineer role at Tiktok, I could barely understand.

 ## People around me:

 - on Sep/09 Morning, 洪翊閔爸爸過世. 洪翊閔情緒穩定
+- on Nov/26 彭紹宇出版他的第二本書/第一本小說"往事首映會"
 ## Things I failed

 - Fit talk with David Sharp, hiring manager from Google TPU Compiler team